Distributed Transactions «Prev Next»

 Objective Program bean-managed transactions

-Beans can manage their own transactions directly by communicating with the transaction service.
+In older versions of Java EE, Beans could manage their own transactions directly by communicating with the transaction service.
 The container provides access to the transaction manager through the UserTransaction getUserTransaction() method of javax.ejb.EJBContext.
 UserTransaction is in the javax.transaction package.
 The sample code below illustrates the retrieval of the UserTransaction object:

 SessionContext sc = ? // initialized when bean is created